bharadwr/AES-256/README.md

-# AES-Encryption
+# AES-Encryption-Decryption
-AES.py implements the AES Encryption Algorithm on a message and encrypts to encrypted.txt and decrypts to decrypted.txt
+Implements the AES Algorithm on a message and encrypts to encrypted.txt and decrypts to decrypted.txt for a 256-bit key